 Identify what is slowing your team down on its journey to the end goal.

-Identify what helps the team achieve their goals faster.
+Identify what helps the team achieve its goals faster.

-This retrospective technique is all about the visual.
-So, before we sail off on this quick retrospective, the facilitator sets our scene by projecting an image of a sailboat heading towards an island, rocks between the sailboat and the island, clouds (wind) behind the sailboat, and an anchor hanging from the sailboat.
-Each of these items represents a part of the team's last sprint.
-Together they will create a full picture for your team's retrospective.
+This fun retrospective exercise is all about the visual.
+So, before we sail off on this meeting, the facilitator sets the scene by explaining all elements of the retrospective: a sailboat heading towards an island, rocks between the sailboat and the island, gusts of wind pushing the sailboat, and an anchor hanging from the sailboat.
+Each of these items represents a part of the team's previous sprint.
+Together they will paint a full picture of your team's current sprint retrospective.

-Before casting off, make sure everyone has a shared understanding of the functions and goals of the retrospective.
-Depending on the size and ideas of the team, this retrospective has the possibility of lasting several hours. 😱 If you want to limit the time on this retrospective activity, create a timebox for the entire meeting (30-60 minutes, depending on the size of the team) so the team has an idea of how much time each discussion should take.
+Before casting off, make sure everyone has a shared understanding of the common goal of the retrospective.
+Depending on the size of the team, your entire retrospective meeting has the possibility of lasting several hours. 😱 If you want to limit the time on this retrospective session, create a timebox for the entire meeting (30-60 minutes, depending on the size of the team) so the team has an idea of how much time each discussion should take.

-Begin the retrospective by naming the boat to match the topic of the retrospective and decide as a team the purpose of your “mission,” keeping the end goal in mind. 🏝
+Begin the retrospective by deciding as a team the purpose of your “mission,” keeping the end goal in mind. 🏝

 At this step, the team will be expected to brainstorm and identify areas and processes that are:

 Many notes will likely contain similar (or even identical) ideas.
-It's always great to see when your team has some points of alignment!
+It's always great to see points of team alignment!
 To get the next step started, the facilitator announces the timebox (5 minutes) and encourages the participants to group notes into logical themes.
-This part of the exercise is intended to highlight popular opinions as well as differing opinions that are in need of a discussion.
+This part of the exercise is intended to highlight popular and differing opinions that are in need of a discussion.

 Sometimes discussion topics are obvious.
-If there are several similar notes on the rocks, your team has an obvious pain point to discuss.
+For example, if there are several similar notes on process improvement ideas, your team has an obvious pain point to discuss.
 However, sometimes it can be challenging to structure the discussion in an organized way.
 If this is the case, the facilitator can opt to use dot voting to prioritize the discussion based on the collective desires of the group.

 If dot voting was used, then the team discusses the notes in prioritized order.
 If not, the facilitator can choose the order of discussion.
-When it comes to timeboxing the discussion, you have a couple of options, you can timebox the entire discussion (20-40 minutes) or you might choose to timebox the conversation of each individual topic (typically 5 or 10 minutes).
+When it comes to timeboxing the discussion, you have a couple of options.
+You can set a period of time for the entire conversation (20-40 minutes), or you might choose to timebox the discussion of each individual topic (typically 5-10 minutes).
 The second approach tends to keep the conversation on topic and moving at a faster pace.

-Through the discussion, the facilitator focuses on each part of the scene and help the team evaluate all the ideas paired with the anchors, wind, and rocks.
-For example, during the discussion, the team can strategize how to turn an anchor into a gust of wind, eliminate as many rocks as possible, or encourage more processes that symbolize wind.
-As the conversation progresses, it's imperative that the facilitator also write down any action items that come out of each discussion topic in order to help the team realize continuous improvement with each sprint.
+Throughout the discussion, the facilitator focuses on each part of the scene and helps the team evaluate all the anchors, wind, and rocks.
+For example, during the discussion, the team can strategize how to turn an anchor into a gust of wind, or eliminate as many rocks as possible.
+As the conversation progresses, it's imperative that the facilitator also write down any action items that come out of the discussion in order to help the team realize continuous improvement with each sprint.

-This technique is a creative way for your team to visualize the end goal, understand what could help your team get to the goal faster, and what systems need to change for your team to reach all their islands. 🏝️
+This effective retrospective technique is a creative way for your team to visualize the end goal and understand what systems need to change for your team to reach all their islands. 🏝️